BR0KK3R/BR0KK3R/README.md

 Programmer
 ----------

-I'm 16 yo. programmer from Poland
+I'm 16 y.o. programmer from Poland

 * 🌍  I'm based in Poland
 * 🖥️  See my portfolio at [Portfolio](http://google.com)